DreamMatterLabs/DreamMatterLabs.github.io/privacy.md

 	    <h2 class="post-heading">Data Collection</h2>

 	    <p>We strictly use analytics cookies that allow us to track website traffic and improve our content.
-Specifically, these are cookies (i.e. small data files stored on your device) that collect information about your device and how you interact with our website.</p>
+Specifically, these are <a class="post-link" href="http://www.allaboutcookies.org">cookies</a> (i.e. small data files stored on your device) that collect information about your device and how you interact with our website.</p>

             <p>This may include your IP address, browser type, pages viewed, and the time spent on each page.
 This "Device Information" helps us understand how visitors use our site and what content they find most interesting.</p>